Holly Ernest

 Wildlife Population Ecology, Genetics, Genomics, and Disease Ecology for Conservation and Wildlife Health

-- Research in wildlife sciences for improved animal, ecosystem, and human health.
+- Wildlife sciences for improved animal, ecosystem, and human health.

-- Research to develop and apply latest methods in genomic science, wildlife biology, disease ecology, toward health, conservation, and management of wild animal populations.
+- Conservation genomic science, wildlife biology, disease ecology, toward health, conservation, and management of wild animal populations.

 - Educating the next generation of scientists, wildlife biologists, conservation educators, and veterinarians in disease ecology and wildlife genomics

-- Providing wildlife population health service and information to the public
+- Wildlife population health service and information for the public

 Facebook: http://www.facebook.com/wildlifegenetichealth/